tayyabsaleem7756/ignicube/README.md

 })
 ```

-`projectENV` will always return URL from current set environment, which in this case, is `production`.
+`projectENV` will always return the URL from the current set environment, which in this case, is `production`.

 ### fixtures/credentials.json